BreX900/index_generator/README.md

   You can use [RegExp] expressions
 - **folders**: You can define specific export folders paths.
   The path of the folders is relative to the path of the index.
 - **exports**: You can define specific export dart packages in index file.
+  You can use `package` to export a dart file package without dart extension.

 ## Features and bugs

-Please file feature requests and bugs at the [issue tracker][https://github.com/BreX900/index_generator/issues].
+Please file feature requests and bugs at the [issue tracker](https://github.com/BreX900/index_generator/issues).